cmc-aau/biocloud-docs-old/docs/software/containers.md

 # mount at a different path inside the container
 apptainer run -B /databases:/some/other/path/databases ubuntu_22.04.sif yourcommand --someoption somefile

+# start a shell within the container
+apptainer shell ubuntu_22.04.sif
 ```

 For additional guidance see the [Apptainer usage guide](https://apptainer.org/docs/user/main/index.html).
 If you need to use a GPU with apptainer use the `--nvccli` flag, not `--nv`.